 January 4, 2007

 Last week, the Daily Southtown (Ill.) published an editorial criticizing the trustees of Joliet Junior College for adopting a new free speech zone policy.
 Although the new policy seems to be improved because it moves these zones closer to where students actually gather, the editorial board rightly questions why the policy wasn’t completely abolished.
 The editorial correctly notes that “designating a ‘zone’ and setting up rules for how to use it doesn’t encourage free speech, it limits and discourages it.”
-Free speech zones are nothing more then a ruse used by college administrators to suppress the free exchange of […]» Read More
+Free speech zones are nothing more then a ruse used by college administrators to suppress the free exchange of ideas. […]» Read More

 December 4, 2006